 Wow, I thought to myself.
 This is a bombardment of “what ifs”.
 I wasn’t worried, honestly, as this seems to happen to a lot of horse owners.
-They go through a period of time where their horses seem “different” or “unhappy” and they immediately try to apply the reason for the horse’s behavior to every single outside influence or factor they can think about.
-The one they that they usually all have in common is that they don’t really ever look at themselves and their own interaction with their horse.
+Sometimes we go through a period of time where our horse seems “different” or “unhappy”.
+As a result, we immediately try to pin the reason for the horse’s behavior to every single outside influence or factor we can think about.
+Commonly, we don’t really ever look at ourselves and our own interactions with our horses.

 Horse’s Problems in the Making

 “So, how long has this been going on?”
 I asked.

 “About two weeks,” my friend replied.
 “I just don’t understand.
 I’ve been getting her out almost every day.
 Maybe she’s sore, can you look at her for me?”

 I asked my friend to get her mare out, as I was almost finished with mine.
 I promised to just hang around and watch her as she went about her routine.
 She went to the stall and haltered her mare, who had nice soft eyes until my friend rushed up to her and pulled the halter on rather quickly.
 The mare seemed to take a little step back into herself.
 My friend led her out of her stall rather abruptly and brought her down the aisle muttering something about “see, she doesn’t want to walk-on next to me”.
 The mare looked slightly scared, honestly.